arthurgrupe/Lab_Codes_and_workflows/Running_ESOM/readme.md

 #y = number of rows in map
 #v = verbosity level (gives progress/status in output file)

-#This will output .bm, .names, .umx, and .wts files.
 ***Somoclu will number the the .lrn file starting at 1 and the .bm file starting at 0.
 If you use them as is in ESOM, you will get a message about mismatches in observations when you run the "Getclassfasta" script on your generated .cls file.
-Renumber the .bm file starting with 1 before importing into ESOM.****
+Renumber the .bm file starting with 1 before importing into ESOM.***

 8b.
 Load your .names, .umx, .wts, and fixed .bm file into your local ESOM gui.

-***Somoclu training workflow end:***
+***-----Somoclu training workflow end-----***

 9. Vizualize output and identify target genome